 Not long after, in February 2020, Barb underwent her second knee replacement surgery.
 Again, she had the help of Bruce and her UPMC Home Healthcare nurse before she resumed outpatient rehab sessions with Alicia.

 “By this point, we were definitely in the midst of the pandemic,” explains Barb.
 “Halfway through my prescribed therapy, my family sat down together and decided to talk with Alicia about me staying home.”

 Alicia was ready to help Barb continue her therapy while also prioritizing Barb’s health and safety.
 She provided Barb with a list of exercises Barb could do at home to build and maintain her strength and balance until it was safe for Barb to return to in-person therapy sessions.

-Though Barb misses therapy sessions with Alicia and the CRS staff, she is grateful for her good health and the support of her family.
+Barb misses therapy sessions with Alicia and the UPMC Rehabilitation Institute staff.
+But she is grateful for her good health and the support of her family.

 “Thanks to Alicia, I have more independence,” says Barb.
 “She’s been with me through thick and thin.
 Not only is she my physical therapist, but I’m happy to call her my friend, too.”

-In late February 2021, Alicia and her team relocated from Jefferson Hills to the Southland Shopping Center in Pleasant Hills (near UPMC Primary Care and UPMC Urgent Care), offering easy access to patients in the Route 51 corridor.
-Search more locations online or schedule an appointment at 1-888-723-4277, option 2.
+In late February 2021, Alicia and her team relocated from Jefferson Hills to the Southland Shopping Center in Pleasant Hills (near UPMC Primary Care and UPMC Urgent Care).
+The new location offers easy access to patients in the Route 51 corridor.
+Search more locations online or schedule an appointment at 1-888-723-4277.